This information will help you prepare for your cystoscopy and other related procedures at Memorial Sloan Kettering (MSK).

 - During this procedure, small, thin, catheters (flexible tubes) are guided up to your kidney through your ureters.
 Contrast media is then injected through the catheters.
 The contrast media makes these areas stand out so your doctor can see them better.
 X-rays are taken of your renal pelvis and ureters.

-- The stents will help urine flow from your kidneys to your bladder.
+- The stents will keep your ureters open.
+That helps urine flow from your kidneys to your bladder.

 Before Your Procedure